 The Department of Physics offers a scholarship for each Fall term endowed by Carolyn and Kenneth Shacter to support students pursuing a degree in Physics.
 Candidate students should meet the following minimum qualifications:

-Interested candidates should express their interest by email to Dr. Garner and submit a 1 page essay detailing their career aspirations.
+Interested candidates should review the flyer and express their interest by email to Dr. Davis and submit a 1 page essay detailing their career aspirations.

 The Department of Physics is offering several full and partial tuition scholarships endowed by the Hercules Foundation.
 Scholarships plus some book allowances are available in each discipline for declared academic majors in physics who plan to pursue industrial, governmental, and academic employment or graduate school in these disciplines following graduation.
 Candidate students should meet the following minimum qualifications: